ans-group/docs.ukfast.co.uk/source/desktop/fastdesk/getting_started_guide/fastdesk_getting_started_guide_windows.md

 ![Image 1: Citrix Website OS options Download Page](files/Website_download.PNG "Image 1: Citrix website OS options download page")

-Expand the "Workspace app for Windows" section and select the latest version of the "Workspace app for Windows".
+Expand the `"Workspace app for Windows"` section and select the latest version of the `"Workspace app for Windows"`.
 This takes you to the download link where you can download the application (See **image 2**).

 ![Image 2: Citrix Website Windows Download Page](files/Website_download2.PNG "Image 2: Citrix website Windows download page")

 Once the file has downloaded, open the file to begin installation.
-You might get a security warning asking "Do you want to run this file?".
-Check that the "Publisher" identifies as "Citrix Systems, Inc." before selecting Run (Refer to **image 3** included).
+You might get a security warning asking `"Do you want to run this file?"`.
+Check that the `"Publisher"` identifies as `"Citrix Systems, Inc."` before selecting Run (Refer to **image 3** included).

 ![Image 3: Do you want to run this application?](files/Run_file.PNG "Image 3: Do you want to run this application?")

 Follow the installation dialog box to finish with the installation of the workspace app ( **Image 4** provides a visual representation).